NVB9ALT/Realism-pack./README.md

 - Falcon 9 control fix
 - A massive realism fix for the HAL Tejas
 - Automatic control presets (better yaw control on ground, coordinated flight in air) (toggleable)
-- Mach buffet (only works with manual weather on, somewhat superfluous since AP++ contains forced Mach tuck.
-I'll be working on that.)
 - Turbofan engines now take longer to spool up to full power between 10% and 70% RPM
 - Advanced 2d Clouds Generation V1
 - Autospoilers (use Shift+B to arm the spoilers so they automatically deploy on touchdown)